eclipse-rcptt/rcptt-website/source/documentation/userguide/maven/index.md

 &lt;/aut&gt;
 </code></pre>

-In this case ci4rcptt-maven-plugin plugin determines the classifier of the current platform, assumes that packaging type is zip, and resolves the artifact using Aether, by taking the latest version.
+In this case rcptt-maven-plugin plugin determines the classifier of the current platform, assumes that packaging type is zip, and resolves the artifact using Aether, by taking the latest version.
 However, version, classifier and extension can be explicitly specified:

 <pre>
 <code>&lt;aut&gt;